 Data Set Information

-DATA_SET_NAME MER 1 MARS NAVCAM 3 RADIOMETRIC RDR SCI V1.0
+DATA_SET_NAME MER 1 MARS NAVCAM 3 RADIOMETRIC RDRSCI V1.0

 DATA_SET_ID MER1-M-NAVCAM-3-RADIOMETRIC-SCI-V1.0